2027 Summer World University Games

 The 2027 FISU Summer World University Games, also known as Chungcheong 2027, is a multi-sport event scheduled from 1 to 12 August 2027 in the cities of the historical Chungcheong Province, South Korea.
 The region was confirmed as the host for the Games on 12 November 2022.
 This will be the third time that the event will be held in South Korea, after Daegu in 2003 and Gwangju in 2015.

 Bidding process

 Chungcheong Region (South Korea) and North Carolina (United States) were the candidates in the running to host the 2027 edition.
 Chungcheong was selected on 12 November 2022 at the FISU executive committee in Brussels, Belgium, while North Carolina was awarded the 2029 edition.

 Development and preparations

+2027 Games mascots Heung-yi and Na-you taken in Expo Science Park.

 Venues

 31 venues will be used, spread across the cities of Daejeon, Sejong City, and the provinces of North Chungcheong and South Chungcheong.